grafana/loki/docs/sources/installation/tanka.md

 jb install github.com/grafana/loki/production/ksonnet/promtail
 ```

-Note: As of 2020-08-13 we use some as of yet non GA features.
-This step will likely not be necessary in future tanka releases.
-Simply install this library which we'll use as an override:
+> **Note:** As of 2020-08-13, we use some features that are not yet generally available.
+This step will be unnecessary in future Tanka releases.
+For now, install this library, which we'll use as an override:

 ```bash
 jb install github.com/jsonnet-libs/k8s-alpha/1.14